Palestine Action

-Palestine Action is a British pro-Palestinian direct action network.
-Founded in 2020 with the stated goal of ending global participation in Israel's "genocidal and apartheid regime", the organisation also became active in the Gaza war protests in the United Kingdom, in the wake of the ongoing Gaza genocide.
+Palestine Action, also called Pal Action, is a British direct action network founded in 2020 with the stated goal of "ending global participation in Israel's genocidal and apartheid regime".
+With Israeli weapons manufacturer Elbit Systems as their primary target from the beginning, the organisation has been active in protests against the Gaza war in the United Kingdom, with many of their most high-profile actions such as the "Filton 24" case coming in response to the Gaza genocide.
+It is currently proscribed as a terrorist group under the Terrorism Act 2000, making membership of, material support for, or displaying items in support of the group a criminal offence in the UK.

-The British government proscribed Palestine Action as a terrorist group on 5 July 2025 under the UK's Terrorism Act 2000 after members of the network vandalised Royal Air Force aircraft at Brize Norton.
-Since then, British police have arrested at least 2,094 individuals for showing support to Palestine Action, many of these resulting from sit-ins on Parliament Square on 9 August 2025 and 6 September 2025, and on Trafalgar Square on 4 October 2025.
-(Note: See the table in .)
-A further 24 silent vigils are planned for November 2025.
-Civil liberties groups have criticised the ban as conflating protest with terrorism.

 The group uses direct action to disrupt the UK arms industry, which it accuses of being complicit with Israel in conducting a genocide.
-A United Nations Special Committee, Amnesty International, Médecins Sans Frontières, B'Tselem, Physicians for Human Rights–Israel, International Federation for Human Rights, numerous genocide studies and international law scholars, and other experts have called the situation in Gaza a genocide.
-Key targets have been British factories of Israeli weapons manufacturer Elbit Systems and RAF Brize Norton base.
-In their campaigns, Palestine Action have used protest, occupation of premises, destruction of property, and vandalism, which sometimes resulted in its members being arrested.
+(Note: A United Nations Special Committee, Amnesty International, Médecins Sans Frontières, B'Tselem, Physicians for Human Rights–Israel, International Federation for Human Rights, numerous genocide studies and international law scholars, and other experts have called the situation in Gaza a genocide.)
+Palestine Action have mounted 45 documented direct actions in the United Kingdom.
+Key targets of the group have been British factories of Israeli weapons manufacturer Elbit Systems as well as RAF Brize Norton, a Royal Air Force base.
+In their campaigns, Palestine Action have used protest, occupation of premises, and destruction of property, which sometimes resulted in its members being arrested.
+An action in Filton on 6 August 2024 resulted in a lengthy legal process during which the defendants were held on remand for 18 or more months, during which time some undertook a hunger strike.
+In May 2026, mixed verdicts were returned after a retrial, and in June 2026 the four activists were sentenced to a total of over 20 years imprisonment.